Criticism of Christianity: Second Coming

-Jesus appears to promise for his followers the second coming to happen before the generation he is preaching to vanishes.
-This is seen as an essential failure in the teachings of Christ by many critics such as Bertrand Russell.
+Jesus in the Gospel of Mark and Matthew appears to promise for his followers the return of the son of man was to happen before the generation he is preaching to vanishes.
+Some scholars see these predictions as mistaken, while many others view it from the perspective of the conditional nature of judgement prophecy.

 However, Preterists argue that Jesus did not mean his second coming but speaks about demonstrations of his might, formulating this as "coming in his kingdom", especially the destruction of the Second Temple in the Siege of Jerusalem in 70 AD, which he foretold, and by which time not all of his disciples were still living.
 According to this view should be understood in the same way.

 Inconsistency with regard to the Old Testament's conception of the afterlife

 Most Christian traditions teach belief in life after death as a central and indispensable tenet of their faith.
 Critics argue that the Christian conception of the afterlife is inconsistent with that of the Hebrew Bible.
 George E. Mendenhall believes there is no concept of immortality or life after death in the Hebrew Bible.
 The presumption is that the deceased are inert, lifeless, and engaging in no activity.

 The concept of Sheol (שְׁאוֹל), or a state of nothingness, was shared among Babylonian and Israelite beliefs.
 "Sheol, as it was called by the ancient Israelites, is the land of no return, lying below the cosmic ocean, to which all, the mighty and the weak, travel in the ghostly form they assume after death, known as Rephaim.
 There the dead have no experience of either joy or pain, perceiving no light, feeling no movement."
 Obayashi concludes that the Israelites were satisfied with such a shadowy realm of afterlife because they were more deeply concerned with survival.

 Before the early Christian split from mainstream Judaism in the 1st century, the belief in an afterlife was already prevalent in Jewish thinking (Note: See Jewish eschatology § Olam Haba - the afterlife and the world to come) among the Pharisees (Note: See Pharisees § Pharisaic principles and values) and Essenes (Note: See Essenes § Rules, customs, theology and beliefs).
 The themes of unity and Sheol, which largely shaped the ancient tradition of Judaism, had been undermined when only the most pious of Jews were massacred during the Maccabean revolt.